On this page

 Embedded sign-in model

-If you need a customized sign-in experience and don't want to use an Okta-hosted sign-in page, a direct authentication API is an option.
-This API option, based on standards extended by Okta, directly validates the user without going through an intermediary app.
+If you need a customized sign-in experience and don't want to use an Okta-hosted sign-in page, direct authentication is an option.
+This option, based on standards extended by Okta, directly validates the user without going through an intermediary app.
 Your app controls the look and feel of the sign-in experience, and you can specify which authentication factors your users can sign in with.

 Benefits